codecademy-engineering/intermediate-go-training-2023/2_Using_Gin/instructions.md

 Initialize a new go mod for your project and install the [gin webframework](https://github.com/gin-gonic/gin) dependency. (hint: check their repo README for install instructions if you're unsure)

 Refactor your existing code to use Gin rather than standard lib for the router, handlers, and responses.

+Try using gin.H instead of declaring a status struct.